hellobloom/core/README.md

 ## Account Registry Logic Public Functions
 ### linkIds
 Public getter to check if an address is linked to another address.
 Returns 0 if no link.
-Retrieve the account Id associated with an address.
-Reverts if the address is not associated with an account
 #### Interface
 ```
 function linkIds(address _address) public view returns (uint256)